Martin High Careers Education Information And Guidance (CEIAG) vision

 - Enterprise activities including the Christmas Fayre stall challenge.
 All proceeds raised go to charity.

 - Individual guidance from a Level 7 qualified careers practitioner – support and guidance to make post-14, post-16 and career decisions.For more information contact Kevin Seaward, the Senior Lead for careers.

 Following the success of ‘Amazing Apprenticeships’ first ever Parents’ Pack, the second edition covers even more of the apprenticeship information parents want.

 The resource pack covers a whole host of topics, including: questions to ask about Degree apprenticeships on open days, the importance of keeping options open, new and exciting apprenticeship standards, free upcoming and catch-up live broadcasts, the newly updated Higher and Degree Vacancy listing, and employer advice with Nestlé.

-Students can access support by dropping into the lunchtime/after school UCAS clinics.
-If students require one to one support, please see Mrs Kinsey or Miss Murray.
+Once issued with their logins, learners can access support by dropping into the lunchtime/after school ‘PS16’ clinics.
+If learners require one to one support, please see Miss Murray.

 Martin High School work closely with Leicester and Leicestershire Enterprise Partnership (LLEP) to provide up to date labour market guide for young people.
 Each week the ‘careers in focus’ section will feature local employees discussing how they accessed their career in local enterprise.